 3. It Helps Manage Costs

 Another reality of traditional IT infrastructure is how doggone expensive it is.
-Infrastructure requires physical resources: servers, storage, and network.
-But beyond that, there's lots of expense in operating those resources: headcount, facilities, and power.
+Infrastructure requires physical resources: servers, storage, and a network.
+But beyond that, there's a lot of expense in operating those resources: headcount, facilities, and power.

 And most IT organizations aren't very efficient when it comes to infrastructure.
 Procurement happens infrequently and in small amounts, so resource costs are high.
 Operational processes are typically not automated, so labor costs are also high.

 By contrast, the big cloud providers buy in bulk.
 Think of them as the Costco of computer resources.
-And because they operate at such scale, they have to invest in process automation.
+And because they operate at such a scale, they must invest in process automation.
 They couldn't possibly hire or afford enough staff to manage their hyperscale data centers manually.

 Those lower costs flow through to users.
 Most IT organizations can achieve significant savings by using cloud computing, although, to be fair, not everyone agrees with this perspective.
 In my experience, though, most IT organizations cannot meet the big cloud providers' cost structure.